matfish2/vue-pagination-2/README.md

 You can easily build your own template by copying `src/Pagination.vue` to your project as a starting point and modifying the contents to your needs.

+Note:

-Be sure to modify the import path from:
+* Be sure to modify the import path from:

 ```js
 import RenderlessPagination from './RenderlessPagination.js';